 Maynard was a star receiver for the New York Jets and one of Joe Namath’s favorite targets, but unfortunately a hamstring injury prevented him from playing a role in the team’s upset victory over the heavily favored Baltimore Colts in Super Bowl III.
 ‘Dandy’ Don Meredith was a Pro Bowl quarterback of the Dallas Cowboys, best remembered for a loss to the Packers in the 1967 NFL Championship Game forever known as the ‘Ice Bowl’.
 Following his career as a broadcaster he was known to another generation of NFL fans for his work broadcasting Monday Night Football alongside Howard Cosell and Frank Gifford.

 1961 Fleer is an inexpensive way for collectors to acquire some of the 1960s greatest stars.
 The cards feature color photography believed to be taken before games, with many players pictured in warm-up jackets.
 With a plentiful ratio of Hall of Famers, without any key rookie cards that make the set cost prohibitive, it also is popular with set collectors.

 A very good supply of graded NM/MT and MINT examples has kept the costs of collecting the ’61 Fleer set in check.
-Even graded, near mint examples of all but a few of the top Hall of Famers can be found for well under $100.
-Brown, Meredith, Unitas, Starr, Taylor and Hornung are the most expensive cards but one can own respectable examples of each for what seems to be an undervalued price.
+Even higher quality examples of all but a few of the top Hall of Famers can be found for under $150.
+Brown, Meredith, Unitas, Starr, Taylor and Hornung are the most expensive cards but one can own nice copies of each for what seems to be an undervalued price.
 There are no great rarities.

-Complete sets very greatly depending on condition but a set of solid quality can usually be found for $1,000-$1,500.
+Complete sets very greatly depending on condition but a set of solid quality can usually be found for under $2,000.

 Click here to check out 1961 Fleer football cards on eBay.